welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 -  indicator type needs to be matched in both rules
 -  display size is considered only in the second rule
--  mounting type is skipped in both rules.
+-  mounting type is ignored in both rules.

 Those two rules compile as: